WeTransfer/format_parser/CONTRIBUTING.md

 license your work under the same license as that used by the project, which you can see by clicking [here](https://github.com/WeTransfer/format_parser/blob/master/LICENSE.txt).
 This provision also applies to the test files you include with the changed code as fixtures.

+## Changelog

+When creating a new release you must add an entry in the `CHANGELOG.md`.